Michael Gspurning: ASKÖ Pasching

-Gspurning joined ASKÖ Pasching in 2004 and was a back-up behind Josef Schicklgruber, in the league with only 7 appearances over 3 seasons.
+Gspurning joined ASKÖ Pasching in 2004 and was a back-up behind Josef Schicklgruber, in the league with only seven appearances over three seasons.
 He was unused in the 2004–05 UEFA Cup as Pasching lost on away goals to Zenit St. Petersburg after a 3–3 aggregate score in the second qualifying round.
 During the 2005–06 UEFA Cup, Pasching lost on away goals to Zenit after a 3–3 aggregate score for the second consecutive year in the second qualifying round.
 Gspurning was on the bench as the club qualified for the first round, but lost 3–0 to Livorno.

 Skoda Xanthi

 Gspurning left Austria and signed with Skoda Xanthi in 2007, competing with Croatian goalkeeper Ivan Turina.
-He made his debut in a 3–0 loss to Iraklis Thessaloniki on 25 November 2007.
+He made his debut in a 3–0 loss to Iraklis on 25 November 2007.
 Gspurning played four seasons with Skoda Xanthi and appeared in 89 league matches before leaving the club in 2011.